taisei-project/taisei/README.md

 ```
 mkdir build
 cd build
-cmake -DCMAKE_INSTALL_PREFIX=$yourprefix ..
+meson --prefix=$yourprefix ..
-make
+ninja
-make install
+ninja install
 ```

 This will install game data to `$prefix/share/taisei/` and build this path _statically_ into the executable.
 This might be a package maintainer’s choice.
-Alternatively you may want to add `-DRELATIVE=TRUE` to get a relative structure like
+Alternatively you may want to add `-Drelative_install=true --bindir=` to get a relative structure like

 ```
 $prefix/taisei